 Note: You only need to pay the Mexico entry fee if you travel overland, the entry fee is included in the price of your airline ticket if you travel by plane.

-Once you have your Mexico Tourist Card you will need to make a photo copy of the card.
+Once you have your Mexico Tourist Card you will need to make a photocopy of the card.
 Inquire with the immigration officer where to obtain a copy.
 At the US-Mexico border that we crossed, there was someone set up in the building to make copies for $1 USD for each copy.
-At the Mexico-Guatemala border, we were sent to a store across the road to make copies for a fraction of the amount it cost in the US.
+At the Mexico-Guatemala border, we were sent to a store across the road to make copies for a fraction of the amount it costs in the US.

 - Passport of the registered owner (original and 1 copy);

 - Drivers license of the registered owner (original and 1 copy); and

 - Mexico Tourist Card (FMM) you received when you crossed the border (original and 1 copy).

 The cost of the Mexico Vehicle Permit is $1,153 (January 2020) payable to the Banjercito.
 You will also need to pay a deposit called the Temporary Import Deposit which is determined based on the age of your vehicle.
 The deposit for vehicles before 1996 is $200, for vehicles between 1996 – 2000 $300, and for vehicles after 2000 $400.